517adam/517adam.github.io/_pages/about.md

   - /about.html
 ---

-Yuanzhong Chen is a B.Sc. student in Computer Science and Mathematics at The Hong Kong University of Science and Technology (HKUST).
-He is expected to graduate in June 2027.
+Hi, I am Yuanzhong Chen, a B.Sc. student in Computer Science and Mathematics at The Hong Kong University of Science and Technology (HKUST).
+I am expected to graduate in June 2027.

-His research interests include Multi-modal Learning, Medical Image Analysis, and Large Language Models.
-He is currently a Research Assistant at HKUST Smart Lab, supervised by Prof. Hao Chen.
+My research interests include Multi-modal Learning, Medical Image Analysis, and Large Language Models.
+I am currently a Research Assistant at HKUST Smart Lab, supervised by Prof. Hao Chen.

 Education
 ======